TKomericki/Rhetos-wiki/Data-model-and-relationships.md

 This kind of relationship is usually implemented with an standard [associative entity](https://en.wikipedia.org/wiki/Associative_entity) pattern: a separate entity that connects the two main entities.

+Note that the Detail concept can also be used in the associative table for many-to-many relationship, for example if the relationship should be considered as a logical part of one of the entities (a book can have multiple topics, and deleting a books implies deleting the related BookTopic records).

 ## Relationships summary